stillwaxin/JunOS-FeatureRequests/interface-tags/interface-tags.md

 # Interface Tags

 ## FEATURE / ENHANCEMENT REQUEST: Interface Tags
+This has already been submitted to Juniper as : ER-077402

 Please implement a feature such that one can apply one or more tags to an interface and have the interface apply at various other parts of config.